ben-mini/ben-mini.github.io/_posts/2024-09-14-building-firstmover.md

 Within a week, FirstMover found us an apartment.
 I connected instantly, booked a next-day tour, submitted my application, and got the place.
 When I asked the broker why we were chosen, he said, "Well, you had good credit, but ***honestly, you were the first to respond***."
 That’s market validation, baby!

-My co-founder Justin and I are planning to productize FirstMover and offer it for $25/month.
+My co-founder Clayton and I are planning to productize FirstMover and offer it for $25/month.

 ### Why $25/month?